TYPO3-extensions/nc_staticfilecache/Documentation/Configuration/Htaccess.rst

    # We only redirect GET requests
    RewriteCond %{REQUEST_METHOD} GET

    # NO backend user is logged in.
-Please note that the be_typo_user cookie expires at the
+Please note that the be_typo_user cookie expires at the end of the browser session.
-   # end of the browser session.
-If you have logged out of the TYPO3 backend and are expecting to see cached pages but don't.
-Please close this browser settion first or remove the cookie manually or use another browser to hit your frontend.
+   # If you have logged out of the TYPO3 backend and are expecting to see cached pages but don't.
+   # Please close this browser session first or remove the cookie manually or use another browser to hit your frontend.
    RewriteCond %{HTTP_COOKIE} !be_typo_user [NC]

    # Check for Ctrl Shift reload